Look for helpful links throughout to learn more

 Medicare Supplement insurance, often called Medigap coverage, helps pay some of the healthcare costs that Original Medicare doesn't cover.
 That may include:

 You'll pay a monthly premium for a Medicare Supplement plan in addition to your Part B premiums.
 Medicare Supplement plans are not available with Medicare Advantage plans.

 8. Can I get Medicare with a pre-existing condition?

-With Original Medicare, you have the ability to choose a primary care doctor, although it's not required.
-With a Medicare Advantage plan, your choice of doctor depends on whether you select a health maintenance organization (HMO) or preferred provider organization (PPO) plan.1,13
+With a Medicare Advantage plan, your choice of doctor depends on whether you select a health maintenance organization (HMO) or preferred provider organization (PPO) plan.

-Medicare is generally widely accepted but it's not universal.
+Medicare is widely accepted across the United States, but it's not universal.
 When reviewing plan options, pay close attention to which providers in your area accept Medicare to ensure that you have access to care when you need it.